evidentlyai/evidently/docs/book/get-started/tutorial-llm.md

 text_evals_report
 ```

-You will now see the summary results for both dataset:
+You will now see the summary results for both datasets:

 ![](../.gitbook/assets/cloud/llm_report_preview-min.gif) NEW IMAGE TO BE ADDED